Lightning-AI/pytorch-lightning/docs/source/datamodules.rst

 val_dataloader
 ^^^^^^^^^^^^^^
 Use this method to generate the val dataloader.
-This is also a good place to place default transformations.
+Usually you just wrap the dataset you defined in ``setup``.

 .. code-block:: python